ThirdAILabs/neuraldb-enterprise/install-on-aws/README.md

 7. Edit the `variables.sh` file to reflect your desired settings.
 8. Run `bash setup.sh`

-Wait for the setup process to complete (approximately 10 minutes), and you have launched a cluster on Azure that can be used to host NeuralDB Enterprise!
+Wait for the setup process to complete (approximately 10 minutes), and you have launched a cluster on AWS that can be used to host NeuralDB Enterprise!

-To launch NeuralDB Enterprise on this newly created Azure cluster, copy the `config.json` file from the `install-on-azure` directory and paste it into the `install` directory.
+To launch NeuralDB Enterprise on this newly created AWS cluster, copy the `config.json` file from the `install-on-aws` directory and paste it into the `install` directory.
 Then follow the instructions at `install/README.md` file, starting from step 2.

 ### Notes
 - All the nodes' IP's are exposed to the public internet in the current configuration.
 Therefore, ensure that network security precautions are taken before uploading sensitive files to this instance of NeuralDB Enterprise.
-The network settings can be changed in the `create_vms.sh` file if you wish to launch on a VPC.
+The network settings can be changed in the `create_vms.sh` file if you wish to restrict port access.
-We will also be introducing user-friendly features shortly that will enable the deployment of NeuralDB Enterprise within a private VPC on Azure.